Is 755nm Alexandrite Laser Really Effective At Removing Hair?

 Who is best suited for 755nm Alexandrite Laser treatment?

-The ideal candidate characteristics for this laser hair removal treatment are "light skin tone, dark hair".
+Decades of clinical research and widespread professional adoption have established that the alexandrite laser best for light skin dark hair hair removal.
 Because melanin is the target for energy absorption, the darker and thicker the hair, the more energy it absorbs, and the better the effect.
 Conversely, white, gray, blonde, or red hair lacks melanin and absorbs very little energy, making it essentially ineffective.

 At the same time, the skin tone cannot be too dark (Fitzpatrick type IV and above require extreme caution), as the melanin in the epidermis will compete with the hair for energy absorption, increasing the risk of epidermal burns, hyperpigmentation, or hair loss.
 Although modern equipment is equipped with cooling systems to protect the epidermis, skin tone limitations remain an important consideration.